 Other factors that affect bone resorption such as parathyroid hormone (PTH) and vitamin D

-Fragility fractures rarely occur in children, adolescents, premenopausal women, or men < 50 years with normal gonadal function and no detectable secondary cause, even in those with low bone mass (low Z-scores on dual-energy x-ray absorptiometry Dual-energy x-ray absorptiometry (DXA) Osteoporosis is a progressive metabolic bone disease that decreases bone mineral density (bone mass per unit volume), with deterioration of bone structure.
+Idiopathic osteoporosis refers to the rare cases of fragility fractures in children, adolescents, premenopausal women, or men < 50 years with normal gonadal function and no detectable secondary cause, including in those with low bone mass (low Z-scores on dual-energy x-ray absorptiometry Dual-energy x-ray absorptiometry (DXA) Osteoporosis is a progressive metabolic bone disease that decreases bone mineral density (bone mass per unit volume), with deterioration of bone structure.
 Skeletal weakness leads to fractures... read more [DXA] scans).
-Such uncommon cases are considered idiopathic osteoporosis.

 Risk Factors for Osteoporosis